softwarerero/meteor-accounts-t9n/README.md

           'User not found': 'Not for you'
           'Incorrect password': 'Not for you'

+# Locales packages

+To add a specific locale use:

+    meteor add softwarerero:accounts-locale-es

+The complete list of locales can be obtained by

+    meteor search softwarerero:accounts-locale-.*

+To add all locales use:

+    meteor add softwarerero:accounts-locales

+Note that locale specific package implies the core 'softwarerero:accounts', so you don't need to add it yourself.

 #Language codes

 ar, ca, cs, da, de, el, en, es, es, es_ES, fa, fr, he, it, nl, no_NB, pl, pt, ru, sl, sv, tr, uk, vi, zh_cn, zh_tw